vrockai/pipeline-test/docs/content.md

 ---

-## Kombucha tea as an anti-hyperglycemic agent in humans with diabetes - a randomized controlled pilot investigation.
+## Kombucha tea as an anti-hyperglycemic agent in humans with diabetes – a randomized controlled pilot investigation
- 18.08.2023, _C Mendelson, S Sparkes, DJ Merenstein, C Christensen, V Sharma, S Desale, JM Auchtung, CR Kok, HE Hallen-Adams, R Hutkins_

-Kombucha is a popular fermented tea that has attracted considerable attention due, in part, to its suggested health benefits.
-Previous results from animal models led us to hypothesize kombucha may reduce blood sugar levels in humans with diabetes.
-The objective of this pilot clinical study was to evaluate kombucha for its anti-hyperglycemic activities in adults with diabetes mellitus type II.

 [Source](https://doi.org/10.3389/fnut.2023.1190248)

-10.3389/fnut.2023.1190248

 ---